Explore health content from A to Z.

 Getting tired or out of breath easily

-When your child is starting to have symptoms, don’t delay!
-If your child’s health care provider gave you an asthma action plan, it should tell you exactly what symptoms signal a flare-up in your child.
+When your child is starting to have symptoms, don’t wait!
+Follow your child’s asthma action plan.
+It should tell you exactly what symptoms signal a flare-up in your child.
 It should also tell you what to do.
 This may include having your child do the following:

-Use a peak flow meter to check how severe the flare-up is.
-If peak flow is less than 50 percent, your child’s flare-up is severe.
+If peak flow monitoring is used, measure your child's peak flow.
+If peak flow is less than 50%, your child’s flare-up is severe.
 You need to call your child’s health care provider right away.
 You should also call 911 if your child is having any of the symptoms listed in the box below.

-Call 911 right away if you see any of the following in your child during a flare-up:
+Call 911 right away if your child has any of the following symptoms.
+They could mean your child is having severe difficulty breathing:

 Very fast or hard breathing

-Sucking in between the ribs and above and below the breastbone (this is known as retractions)
+Sinking in between the ribs and above and below the breastbone (chest retractions)